 The immediate family of the applicant is eligible to obtain permanent residency with all its benefits, at the same time the applicant receives it, if they are included in the petition at the time of making the adjustment of status.
 Permanent residency allows all family members to live, study and or work legally in the U.S.

-What Documentation do I need for an Employment Green Card/Residency?
+What Documentation is Needed for an Employment Residency?

 - Birth certificate of all beneficiaries